a-nikolaev/a-nikolaev.github.io/cv/index.markdown

 **A computer language for teaching Combinatorics.**
 With Saad Mneimneh.
-Developed an interactive programming language for teaching counting principles and systematic problem solving.
-Particularly geared towards applying multiplication rule, and combinations and permutations with or without repetition
+Developed an interactive programming language for teaching counting principles particularly geared towards applying multiplication rule, combinations, and permutations with or without repetition
 \[[more&nbsp;info&nbsp;![][pageimg]](http://www.cs.hunter.cuny.edu/~saad/count/)\]
 \[[run&nbsp;in&nbsp;the&nbsp;browser&nbsp;![][runimg]](http://a-nikolaev.github.io/counting/)\].

 **Modeling semiconductor-electrolyte nano-devices (Master's thesis).**
 With Maria Gracheva.
-Developed a model for a semiconductor membrane with a nanopore submerged in KCl electrolyte, its electrostatic (Poisson-Boltzmann) and dynamic (Poisson-Nernst-Planck) cases.
+Developed a model for a semiconductor membrane with a nanopore submerged in KCl electrolyte.
+Its electrostatic (Poisson-Boltzmann) and dynamic (Poisson-Nernst-Planck) models.
 Numerical integration of the resulting system of partial differential equation.
-Proposed and designed a transistor MOSFET-like nanopore structure.
+Proposed and explored the properties of a nanopore-based ionic MOSFET-like transistor.

 **Other topics of interest:**
 Functional programming and language design.
 Process calculi and models of concurrency.
 Formal methods.
 Linear Logic.